jnozzi/cocoadev.com/markdown/AGVTool.md

          This command will print the current marketing version of the project.

-         The marketing version is the General/CFBundleShortVersionString
+         The marketing version is the CFBundleShortVersionString
          Info.plist key.
 This is often a totally different version determined by product marketing folks.